 Taking Care of Your Indoor Cycle

-So you have recently bought an indoor cycle and are eager to start training.
+So.. you have recently bought an indoor cycle and want to ensure that it maintains in great condition.
 Whether you are a home user or have set up a cycle studio, one of the most important (but sadly least exciting) parts of owning an indoor cycle is the maintenance that is required to keep it running smoothly.

 Just like with road bikes, there are a few essential things to keep an eye on.
 Luckily for you, we have set up a quick guide that will get you started on you indoor cycle maintenance, and will keep your bike running smoothly ride after ride.

 The standard expected indoor cycle maintenance can be broken down into three main sections; Daily Maintenance, Weekly Maintenance and Monthly Maintenance.